 In today’s news, we read and hear various viewpoints and commentary about just taxation, executive salaries, and minimum wages.
 These same subjects were discussed 3000 years ago.

-I wonder if Henry Ford agreed with King Solomon when he doubled the wages of all his employees because he wanted them to be able to afford to buy the same cars they manufactured.
+I surmise Henry Ford agreed with King Solomon when he doubled the wages of all his employees because he wanted them to be able to afford to buy the same cars they manufactured.
 Also consider the morality of the top 10 percent of the US population owns 80 percent of the wealth assets of the US while at the same time middle class wages have decreased and population poverty level has increased.

 Excerpt Chapter Thirty

 “Bilqis, I believe there are underlying reasons for rulers to limit taxation upon both the rich and the poor of his community.
 A ruler must be just and equitable when levying taxes upon his people to maintain stability in his land.
 A reasonable and just taxation should give every man his due; yet leave room for compassion for the poorest.
 Oppressive taxes by a ruler that bends the back of his people will end in destruction to his reign.”

 “A ruler must also remain righteous and make prudent decisions to prevent ruin of his country.
 Gifts or bribes will not persuade him to obtain political compromise without justice.
 By ruling with justice, a king will keep his country stable.”
 It is by justice that a king makes a country stable, but one who levies taxes makes a ruin of it.
 (Proverb 29:4)

 “Solomon, give me an example of how ruling with equity in taxes will produce greater abundance in the land.”